Article I. Membership 3

 The Debate and Oratory Committee shall be composed of the Debate and Oratory Chair and at least two but no more than four other members, appointed by the President.
 It shall be the duty of this Committee to arrange for the annual Smith-Simpson Debate on Diplomacy, the Martin Simon Skeptical Debate, and all other external debates and competitions.
 This Committee shall plan and make all necessary arrangements for the Great Orators of History contest.
 The Committee may assist the Society in facilitating debate and oratory during its regular meetings, including panels, debates, and presentations from members and invited guests.
 This Committee shall plan and make all necessary arrangements for the Benjamin C. Moomaw contest to be held annually during the Spring.
 Such arrangements shall include the selection of judges and the distribution of appropriate publicity materials.

 The Pen and Ink Committee shall be composed of the Pen and Ink Chair and at least two but no more than four other members, appointed by the President.
 It shall be the duty of this Committee to publish The Jefferson Journal, to make necessary arrangements for the Society’s literary contests, and to assist the Society in facilitating literary presentations and discussions.
-This committee shall also be responsible for planning and executing the annual Edgar Allan Poe reading contest.
+This committee shall also be responsible for planning and executing the annual Edgar Allan Poe reading contest as well as a faculty social each semester.

 The Historian shall be Chair of the Historical Committee.
 The Committee shall also be composed of at least four but no more than six other members who shall be appointed by the President.
 One member of this Committee shall be known as the Scribe, whose duty it shall be to maintain the Society’s computer files and web site, which shall include a current copy of the Constitution, Bylaws, Standing Rules, and other such records as the Society may require.
 Another member of this committee shall be known as the Illuminator, whose responsibility it shall be to maintain a pictorial record of the semester’s events.
 The additional members of this Committee shall otherwise assist the Historian in the fulfillment of their duties.
 This Committee shall plan and make all necessary arrangements for the annual Wilson and Founder’s Day Banquets with the Ways and Means Committee.